-The Spanish Supercomputing and Data Network (RES) was created in 2006 by the Ministry of Education and Science in response to the Spanish scientific community's need for increased computing capacity and access to compute-intensive resources, recognising supercomputing resources as a decisive asset for the country's scientific and technological development.
-Since 2020, it has combined supercomputing services with mass data storage services.
+The Spanish Supercomputing and Data Network (RES) was created in 2006 by the then Ministry of Education and Science as a response to the need of the Spanish scientific community for greater computing capacity and access to intensive computing resources, taking into account supercomputing resources as a decisive asset for the scientific and technological development of the country.
+From 2020, it complements supercomputing services with mass data storage services.

 Main features

-The RES is an infrastructure of supercomputers in different locations, each contributing to the total processing power available to users in the different R&D groups.
+The RES is an infrastructure of supercomputers located in different locations, each of which contributes to the total processing power available to users of the different R&D groups.

 The 14 supercomputers that make up the national network are:

-- Computing and data node of the Institute of Astrophysics of the Canary Islands (IAC)
+- Computer and data node of the Instituto Astrophysique de Canarias (IAC)

 - Computing and data node of the University of Valencia (UV)